ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 <!-- .element: data-id="named" -->

 The good news is, for when we don't have control over the interface, PEP736 is currently debating either using something like a trailing = for arguments that should take from existing variable names

+> TODO: Update for rejected PEP "Good news is, I'm not the only one who's though about this, and there's a PEP that talks about... bad news is that it was rejected"

 ------
 <!-- .element: data-auto-animate -->